 Like to hike?
 You’re in luck in the Trail Capital of California, as Redding has so aptly branded itself.
 The city boasts some 80 miles of trails within its city limits and hundreds more within a 20-mile radius of its core.

-A heads up: there are still a few trails closed in the Whiskeytown area, but other than annual maintenance, most of the region’s trails are open, and most are dog-friendly.
-You can check the status of your favorite trail by clicking on the link above and viewing the Trail System Overview tab.
+A heads up: there are still a few trails closed in the Whiskeytown Recreational Area, but other than annual maintenance, most of the region’s trails are open, and most are dog-friendly.
+You can check the status of your favorite trail by going here.

 Into wildflowers?
 You’ll get an eyeful this spring—as well as great views of Mount Shasta, Mount Lassen and the Trinity Range—on the Westside Trail, a moderately trafficked, 4.8-mile out-and-back near Redding.

 It’s not exactly a trail, but a “must see” Redding attraction is Shasta Dam, a 602-foot-high marvel holding back Shasta Lake, largest reservoir in California.
 It’s the second-largest concrete dam in the country (after Grand Coulee in Washington), and it’s a marvel to behold.
 You and your leashed pet can walk the dam’s length (.66 miles) and connect with a vast network of dog-friendly trails.
 Dam tours, which lead deep into the structure, are free but must be reserved in advance (sorry, no dogs, but those in your party can take turns and picnic on the attractive grounds outside).